 Happy elderly couple with pets and birds in a sunny garden

-• Companionship on days that feel long or solitary
+• Companionship during long or solitary days

-• Routine through feeding, walks, grooming, or play
+• Routine through feeding, grooming, walks, or play

 • How much time am I home each day?